A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Introduction

-This paper is organized as follows: in Section \ref{sec.model}, we present the model to uncover the structure of gene networks and the implementation procedure.
+This paper is organized as follows: in Section \ref{sec.model} we present our method to uncover the structure of gene networks.
 We discuss some computational challenges and our proposed solutions.
-In Section \ref{simulations}, we present results from two simulation studies.
-In the first simulation study, we evaluate the goodness of fit of our method and its ability to correctly recover the structure.
-We use four simple network configurations designed to examine performance when we vary the density of clusters and the correlation between a genes in different clusters.
-In the second simulation study, we compare our method's ability to correctly identify true edges with that of existing methods.
-We use five types of network configurations -- random, hub, band, scale-free, and overlapped-cluster, and we vary the parameter settings for each configuration.
-We show that our model successfully eliminates the vast majority of spurious correlations and outperforms other methods in detecting truly connected pairs.
-In Section \ref{sec:casestudy}, we apply our method to the publicly available `CNV 16p11.2' dataset.
-We find interesting, and we believe novel results, by comparing the gene network structure among differentially expressed genes between wild-type mice and mice with three copies.
+In Section \ref{simulations} we evaluate the goodness of fit of our method and its ability to correctly recover the network structure and compare our method's ability to correctly identify true edges with existing methods.
+In Section \ref{sec:casestudy} we apply our method to a publicly available collection of breast cancer datasets from twelve studies.
 We conclude with a discussion in Section \ref{discussion}.